 In this measure, I created a variable called MarginNoGood.
-This variable contains a condition where if the result from the TESTING column doesn’t match the number from the Margin% v2 column, then the value will be set to 1.
-If not, then the value will be set to 0.
+This variable contains a condition where if the result from the TESTING column doesn’t match the number from the Margin% v2 column, the value will be set to 1.
+If not, the value will be set to 0.

 Then, I created the CompletedMargin variable.
 I used this to calculate the number of jobs that were under the “Job Completed” status and those that resulted in 0 from the MarginNoGood calculation.

 After that, I used the RETURN keyword wherein I could get a 6 or a 0 that I can use to conditionally highlight the background of the number under the Info Page Margin column.